-If your lease agreement stipulates that you have to cover windscreen repairs yourself, then you will need to organise for a third party such as Autoglass to come out and repair the windscreen.
+If your lease agreement stipulates that you have to cover windscreen repairs yourself, then you will need to organise for a third party to come out and repair the windscreen.

 It is a good idea to shop around for a good price, but be aware that the windscreen replacement company may well need to see what damage has been made to the windscreen before fully committing on a price.

 Is windscreen damage covered under my car insurance?

 When leasing a car, it's the driver's responsibility to arrange their car insurance.
 Usually, windscreen insurance is only included in the most comprehensive policies, so it's your responsibility to make sure you take out cover with it included.